afterax

 • Will a bonus push me into the 60% tax trap?

 If your salary plus bonus is between £100,000 and £125,140, yes.
-Every £2 above £100,000 reduces your personal allowance by £1, creating an effective marginal rate of about 62% (60% on the income tax slice + 2% NIC).
-To escape, you can sacrifice the portion of the bonus that puts you over £100,000 into your pension.
+Every £2 above £100,000 reduces your personal allowance by £1.
+The common name is the 60% tax trap because of the income-tax effect; standard employee examples are about 62% including 2% NIC.
+Bonus sacrifice can reduce the portion over £100,000 if your employer offers it.